QuantEcon/lecture-python-programming.myst/lectures/debugging.md

 ```{index} single: Python; Handling Errors
 ```

-Errors are problems within a program that stops the program from running further.

 We have seen `AttributeError` and `NameError` in {any}`our previous examples <debug_magic>`.

 Sometimes it's possible to anticipate bugs and errors as we're writing code.